valenciafu/design-challenge/README.md

 Registration is a complex process where students have to think about major requirements, course/professor ratings, and course offerings.
 All this data comes from a variety of different sources and is not leveraged to create any easy-to-use tools.
 Students would benefit from features such as comprehensive search filtering, integrated ratings, and a sleek mock scheduler.

-To this end, Labs recently acquired Penn Course Search (the name is not set in stone).
+To this end, Labs recently acquired Penn Course Search.
+Note that the name is not set it stone, and could be changed to better reflect the use cases of the web app.
 As it currently exists, it offers certain search filters and a mock scheduler that's optimized for 1 semester.
 We want to clean it up and integrate it into our Penn Course suite, which already includes Penn Course Review and Penn Course Alert.

 ## Deliverables

-Think about all the information students need when they go through the course selection and registration process.
-(Re)design Penn Course Search to help students do this more efficiently.
+Think about all the information and tools students need when they go through the course selection and registration process.
+Design Penn Course Search to help students do this more efficiently.
 As a bonus question, think about how to market this product to increase user adoption.

 Your deliverables: